-An awarding body will monitor the implementation of their safeguarding policy.
+An awarding body will monitor the implementation and effectiveness of their safeguarding policy.

-In conclusion, these nine principles attempt to ensure that awarding bodies can develop and promote practice which safeguards children and vulnerable adults from abuse and exploitation.
+Through these nine principles, JCQ and its members seek to ensure that they can develop and promote practice which safeguards the vulnerable in society from abuse and exploitation.
 They additionally seek to meet regulatory and legislative requirements.

 These principles of safeguarding are the responsibility of the designated staff within the awarding bodies.
-The JCQ will ensure that these specialists review the principles every three years and/or whenever there is a significant change in the awarding body or in relevant protection legislation, policy or guidance.
+JCQ anticipates that these principles will be reviewed annually and/or whenever there is a significant change in the awarding body or in relevant protection legislation, policy or guidance.